 As with all vegetables, be sure not to overcook cauliflower.
-We suggest Healthy Sautéeing cauliflower rather than the more traditional methods of boiling or steaming, which makes them waterlogged, mushy and lose much of its flavor.
+We suggest Healthy Sautéeing cauliflower rather than the more traditional methods of boiling or steaming, which makes it waterlogged, mushy and lose much of its flavor.
 Cut cauliflower florets into quarters and let sit for 5 minutes before cooking.
 For great tasting cauliflower add 1 teaspoon of turmeric when adding the cauliflower to the skillet.

 Perhaps because the most commonly consumed varieties of cauliflower are white, many people may not associate cauliflower with the same nutrient richness as its fellow green cruciferous vegetables like broccoli or kale.
 This perspective on cauliflower does not match up with the research findings on this amazing food.
 White varieties of cauliflower are just as rich in phytonutrients as green cruciferous vegetables, and this nutrient richness is exemplified by its glucosinolates, described below.

 The phytonutrients provided by cauliflower are headed off by its glucosinolates.
 These sulfur-containing compounds are well studied and known to provide a variety of health benefits.
 The glucosinolates best studied in cauliflower include: